dinamokutya/aci-ansible-reference/README.md

 ### epg-query.yaml
 Gets the list of configured EPGs and exports to a file: fvAEPg.list.
-Gets full EPG json output, ansible parses the json picks name fields, displays the list and saves to a file
 Parsing json variable with jamesquery

 ### epg-query-nati.yaml